Azure/azure-openapi-validator/docs/tracked-resource-beyond-thrid-level.md

 - RPC-Put-V1-19

-## Output Message

-The tracked resource {resourceName} is beyond third level of nesting.

 ## Description

 Tracked resources must not be used beyond the third level of nesting.

-## CreatedAt

-July 07, 2022

-## LastModifiedAt

-July 07, 2022

-## How to fix the violation
+## How to fix

-Avoid the third level nested tracked resource, you should try to decrease the nested levels.
+Avoid the third level nested tracked resource.
+You may model such resources as proxy resources instead.
+Having a tracked resource beyond the third level may lead to a loss of functionality in ARM.